codingwithahmad/todoapp/README.md

 - [x] Add Note module to admin panel
 - [x] Create a page with form for create view
 - [x] Make View for create a note
+- [x] Add DateTimePicker for time field in NoteCreate view